robin-thomas/zenith/README.md

 When a user clicks on an ad, the ad click data like `campaign_id`, `user_address`, `click_time` and `country` are stored in SxT.
 The country detection happen through Vercel.

-When the user requests pending rewards from ad clicks, this triggers a request to the SxT through [Chainlink Direct Requests](https://docs.spaceandtime.io/docs/chainlink-direct-requests), and retrieve all pending ad clicks of this user.
-The smart contract (inside Oracle fulfillment) will then verify the signature of the ad clicks, and only valid ad clicks will be rewarded.
+When a publisher requests pending rewards from ad clicks, this triggers a request to the SxT through [Chainlink Direct Requests](https://docs.spaceandtime.io/docs/chainlink-direct-requests), and retrieve all pending ad clicks for this publisher.
+The smart contract (inside Oracle fulfillment) will then verify the signature of the ad clicks, and calculate the cost of each ad click.

+Once the rewards are calculated, they are transferred from the smart contract to the publisher's wallet.

 ### Calculation of rewards

 The cost of an ad click is calculated using the following formula:

 ```
-cost per click = (current year-over-year CPI of the country) * (base cost per click set in campaign) * (big mac index)
+cost_per_click = campaign_base_cost_per_click * country_CPI * big_mac_index
 ```

 Example: if the yoy CPI of UK is 8.7%, base cost per click for the campaign is 0.002 MATIC, and Big Mac Index for UK is 0.904, then the cost of the ad click will be 0.001965296 MATIC.

 ```
-cost per click = 1.087 * 0.002 * 0.904 = 0.001965296 MATIC
+cost_per_click = 0.002 MATIC * 1.087 * 0.904 = 0.001965296 MATIC
 ```

 The current year-over-year CPI of all countries supported are fetched from Truflation once a day (using GitHub Actions).
-If the CPI of a country is not available, then the cost of an ad click will be the base cost per click.
+If the CPI of a country is not available, then its taken as 1.000.

 > The big mac index was invented by The Economist in 1986 as a lighthearted guide to whether currencies
 > are at their “correct” level.
 It is based on the theory of purchasing-power parity (PPP), the notion